ku-development/SecureServe/README.md

 SecureServe is a comprehensive and advanced anti-cheat solution for FiveM, designed to keep your server secure and ensure a fair gameplay environment.
 This project is completely free and open-source.

+## Developer Branch
+In here you will see the code organized and decompiled it will still works but not recommended to run at this sate.

+running in this state will cause security problems and will add breaches to the anticheat security.

+it's full developer mode means bans are only logged and prints are added for every system.

 ![SecureServe Preview](https://github.com/user-attachments/assets/37b39ce0-a7ee-4ac1-a9c7-6033c086ce9b)

 ## Key Features